digitalcake/NestedChangesetExamples/README.md

 I would like to learn the alternative ways to build associated data.

+For this I will use the example of a `Contact` having many `Phone numbers`

 While the context of a `Contact` having many `Phone numbers` maybe best addressed a different way (IE: embeds_many ) I think it has the simplest context to highlight the task at hand.

 For my first example I will show case a very basic common scenario for people just learning ecto, where I use `cast_assoc` in contacts to bind `phone_numbers`

-This is done at the contact's changeset pipeline and only requires that I pass the nested changeset for phone numbers as a list like so.
+This is done via the contact's changeset pipeline and only requires that I pass the nested changeset for phone numbers as a list like so.

 ```